ankitadhanawat/cv/README.md

 ## Awards and Achievements

-- I was awarded the **Prime Minister's Research Fellowship(PMRF) 2021**.
+- I was awarded the **Prime Minister's Research Fellowship(PMRF) 2021** by the Ministry of Education, Government of India.
 - Recipient of the Innovation in Science Pursuit for Inspired Research (INSPIRE) **Scheme for early attraction of talents for Science (SEATs)** scholarship from **Department of Science and Technology, Government of India (DST)**.

-- Qualified Joint Entrance Examination – Advanced in 2016
+- Qualified Joint Entrance Examination mains and advanced, 2016 conducted by National Testing Agency(NTA), India.
+- Recipient of merit-cum-means fellowship at IISER Mohali.

 ## Skills
 - Language Skills: Hindi, English, and Marathi